maunium/stickerpicker/README.md

 1. Create a directory with your sticker images.
    * The file name (excluding extension) will be used as the caption.
    * The directory name will be used as the pack name/ID.
-   * If you want the stickers to appear in a specific order, prefix them with `<number>-`, e.g. `01-Cat.png`.
+   * If you want the stickers to appear in a specific order, prefix them with `number-`, e.g. `01-Cat.png`.
 The number and dash won't be included in the caption.
 2. Run `sticker-pack <pack directory>`.
    * If you want to override the pack displayname, pass `--title <custom title>`.
-3. Copy `<pack directory>/pack.json` to `web/packs/your-pack-name.json`.
-4. Add `your-pack-name.json` to the list in `web/packs/index.json`.
+   * Pass `--add-to-index web/packs/` if you want to automatically add the generated pack to your sticker picker.

 ## Enabling the sticker widget
 1. Serve everything under `web/` using your webserver of choice.
 Make sure not to serve the top-level data, as `config.json` and the Telethon session file contain sensitive data.
 2. Using `/devtools` in Element Web, edit the `m.widgets` account data event to have the following content:

    ```json
    {